 Do I need to do a proposal/prospectus defense for my M.A. thesis?

 Yes.
 The proposal/prospectus defense should occur no sooner than the semester before you plan to defend your completed thesis.
 With the approval of your advisor, the proposal should be submitted to your entire committee at least 10 days prior to the scheduled proposal defense.
 You should also bring a copy of the "Notification of Approved Thesis Topic" form to your prospectus defense and have it signed by all committee members if they approve your project.
-This form is available on the Graduate Student Forms and Resources page.
+This form is available on the Forms & Resources page.

 What do I need to do in preparation for my M.A. thesis defense?

 There are a number of forms that need to be filled out at and after your defense (see the Forms & Resources page).
 In addition, with the approval of your advisor, your thesis should be submitted to your committee at least 10 days prior to your scheduled defense date.
 You are also required to advertise the final defense (see instructions on the Forms & Resources page)